ggData/ProgrammingAssignment2/cachemean.md

 The first code chunk defines the two example functions provided for the assignment.
 This is based on the example provided by Roger Peng [here](https://class.coursera.org/rprog-002/human_grading/view/courses/972078/assessments/3/submissions)

 - `makeVector()` receives a `numeric` vector and returns a modified form of that vector that is able to store the mean if once it is calculated.
+This version of the function is modified using the [proposed changes by Patrik Gillen](https://class.coursera.org/rprog-002/forum/thread?thread_id=370#comment-826).
 - `cachemean()` takes a modified vector created as above and returnes the cached mean if it is already stored.
 The mean will thus need to be only calculated once.